 When a command is executed, the configured Command status (0 or 1) is written to the command variable.
-The value which is expected from the response variable as a result of the command is defined under the property Return state/switching direction '(on / off / none)'.
+The value which is expected from the response variable as a result of the command is defined under the property '(on / off / none)'.